chaisarfati/universal-tsp-experiments/README.md

 ## Dependencies

-Python 3.9+
-numpy
-matplotlib
-scipy
-tkinter
+The code was compiled with Python 3.9.
 All dependencies are listed in requirements.txt.

 ## LKH Solver Note